CentOS/ansible-infra-playbooks/README.md

 A all-in-one roles-all.yml will just include all the role-<role_name>.yml when we want to just ensure the whole infra is configured the way it should.
 Each playbook for a role target a group called `hostgroup-role-<role_name>`.

+#### "pre-flight" check
+For each playbook configuring a role, there is an option (in case of) to end the play if we have to.
+Basically touching /etc/no-ansible on a managed node would ensure that the playbook is ended.
+That permits to have (in emergency for example) someone having a look at a node and ensuring that ansible doesn't modify the node at the same time.
+After each role configuration, a file is also created (monitored by Zabbix) to ensure that nodes are always configured as they have to

 ### Deploy (on demand/triggered)
 Deploy playbooks (can combine also other playbooks) can be named `deploy-<function>`